openharmony/docs/en/application-dev/reference/apis/js-apis-secureElement.md

 getATR(): number[]

-Obtains the ATR of this SE.
+Obtains the Answer to Reset (ATR) of this SE.
 If the ATR of this SE is not available, an empty array will be returned.

 **System capability**: SystemCapability.Communication.SecureElement